 Since 2002, Abbott has served as Athletic Director at Oklahoma City University, guiding the department to unprecedented levels of success.

 Abbott is the founder of the Business of Small College Athletics, an annual workshop that provides professional development sessions geared toward NCAA D2, D3, NAIA, and NJCAA athletic administrators.
 The workshop, which started in 2011, is the only professional development gathering that focuses entirely on small college athletic departments.

 In addition to the workshop, Abbott has provided consulting expertise in the areas of marketing, strategic planning, career development, and revenue generation for a number of years.

 He has expanded his efforts to also include departmental reviews, culture and leadership training, strategic planning, maximizing external revenue opportunities, and athletic enrollment/ retention assessments among other areas at ASC.

 Abbott serves as the chief development officer for OCU Athletics.
-Under his guidance, OCU has completed more that $17 million in athletic facility construction and renovation projects including the Ann Lacy Softball Stadium, the Devon Boathouse, the Knight Strength and Conditioning Facility and the the Jim Wade Athletic Office Suite.
-Abbott’s tenure has also seen new facilities and renovations for OCU baseball, soccer and wrestling.
+Under his guidance, OCU has completed more that $17 million in athletic facility construction and renovation projects including the Ann Lacy Softball Stadium, the Devon Boathouse, the Knight Strength and Conditioning Facility and the Jim Wade Athletic Office Suite.
+Abbott’s tenure has also consisted of new facilities and renovations for OCU baseball, soccer and wrestling.
 Abbott spearheads efforts of the Champions Club, OCU’s athletic booster club, and the department's largest annual fundraising event, the Sports Spectacular dinner and auction.